Nicotine Dependence

 Most people who smoke are not simply addicted to a chemical.
 They are using nicotine to manage something — anxiety, restlessness, a need for structure or punctuation in the day, difficulty tolerating certain feelings, a way of creating momentary solitude.
 Smoking becomes integrated into a person’s emotional life in ways that go far beyond the pharmacology.
 It is often the first and most reliable tool someone has for regulating how they feel, and they have been using it for decades.

 This is why quitting is so much harder than it looks from the outside.
 The person is not just giving up a drug.
 They are giving up a coping mechanism, a companion, a way of being in the world — without having anything to replace it.
-Understanding what smoking has actually been doing for a particular person, and addressing those needs directly, is essential to any treatment that is going to last.
+The question is not only whether someone can stop.
+It is what stopping would actually require: what the cigarettes have been carrying, and what might need to be in place for a person to manage without them.

 How I Approach It

-Varenicline is one of the most effective medications available for nicotine dependence and has the strongest evidence base.
-It is a partial agonist at the α4β2 nicotinic acetylcholine receptor — the same receptor subtype most responsible for nicotine’s rewarding effects.
-By partially activating this receptor, varenicline provides enough stimulation to reduce withdrawal and craving while simultaneously blocking nicotine from producing its full effect if a person does smoke.
-This dual action — relief of withdrawal combined with blunting of reward — is what makes it more effective than nicotine replacement alone for many people.
+Varenicline has the strongest evidence base.
+It activates the same receptor most responsible for nicotine’s rewarding effects.
+Varenicline provides enough stimulation to reduce withdrawal and craving while simultaneously blocking nicotine from producing its full effect if a person does smoke.
+This dual action — relief of withdrawal combined with blunting of reward — is what makes it more effective than nicotine replacement alone.

 Nicotine replacement — patches, lozenges, gum, inhalers — remains useful, particularly in combination with other medications.
 Bupropion has an independent effect on craving through its action on dopamine and norepinephrine.
 GLP-1 receptor agonist medications are also showing promising early results in reducing nicotine craving, likely through their effects on the same reward circuitry that nicotine has co-opted.
 In practice, the most effective medical treatment is often a combination of these approaches, tailored to the individual.

 But medication alone is not enough.
-The broader work is understanding the role nicotine has been playing — what it manages, what it makes possible, what it substitutes for — and building a different relationship with those needs.
+The broader work is understanding what nicotine has actually been doing — specifically, for this person, with their particular history.
 For many people, this is the first time anyone has taken their smoking seriously enough to ask what it’s actually about, rather than simply telling them to stop.

 Getting in Touch